Large spots on the child's body. Diseases that cause spots on a child's body

 Non-drug treatment

-Allergy sufferers should not eat sweets.
+People with allergies should absolutely not eat sweets.

 Amount of liquid and food